kopertop/ai-dnd/README.md

 - React 18 with TypeScript
 - Vite for fast development and building
-- Chakra UI for components and styling
+- React Bootstrap for components and styling
 - Zustand for state management
 - Canvas-based map rendering